cossacklabs/product-docs/acra/keys/inventory.md

 > Note: Read more about handling key names in [Losing your keys]({{< ref "/acra/keys/troubleshooting.md#losing-the-keys" >}}) and [Renaming your keys]({{< ref "/acra/keys/troubleshooting.md#renaming-key-files" >}}).

-Each Acra component has to have its own key storage (by default it is key folder `.acrakeys`) that contains a set of keys necessary for the correct functioning of the components:
+Correct operation of each Acra's component requires set of cryptographic keys (default keystore is `.acrakeys` filesystem directory)

 - **AcraConnector** needs to have its own transport private key and other party transport public key to establish a [Secure Session connection]({{< ref "themis/crypto-theory/cryptosystems/secure-session.md" >}}).
 You should put transport public key of AcraServer or AcraTranslator into AcraConnector's key storage, depending on the connection type.